-The Department of Pathology at the University of Colorado School of Medicine in Aurora, Colorado offers a one-year fellowship program in Soft Tissue Pathology based at the University of Colorado Hospital on the Anschutz Medical Campus.
+The Department of Pathology at the University of Colorado School of Medicine in Aurora, Colorado offers a one-year fellowship program in Surgical Pathology (Soft Tissue/Bone) based at the University of Colorado Hospital on the Anschutz Medical Campus.
 The program design provides a unique experience and offers broad exposure to both pediatric and adult soft tissue pathology.
 The UCH sarcoma multidisciplinary clinic sees hundreds of complex patients every year that are discussed at weekly tumor boards.
 Reflecting the broad scope, expertise, and growth of the institution's related surgery and clinical oncologic services, our group sees the entire range of medical and oncologic mesenchymal diseases.
 Our University of Colorado Hospital is the only NCI-designated Comprehensive Cancer Center in the state of Colorado, and one of only four in the entire Rocky Mountain Region.
 Our vast catchment area has led to a rapid increase in clinical activity, where we are leaders in accrual for international sarcoma clinical trials.
 The current soft tissue surgical pathology faculty at the University of Colorado Hospital includes Drs.
 Michael R. Clay, Jeffery Schowinsky, Carrie Marshall, and Sanjana Mehrotra.

 In addition to rotating through the bone and soft tissue service at the University of Colorado, the fellow will gain exposure to the entire breadth of pediatric mesenchymal disease with regular rotations at the Children’s Hospital Colorado.
 The Children’s Hospital Colorado is the #9 pediatric cancer hospital in the US with over 12,000 surgical pathology cases per year.
 This rotation offers exposure to unique challenges and differential diagnoses not encountered in adult soft tissue pathology, and includes multiple weekly case conferences and tumor boards that review pediatric soft tissue cases.
 The current soft tissue surgical pathology training faculty at the Children’s Hospital of Colorado include Drs.
 Jennifer Black and Michael Arnold.